AyushGorlawar/AyushGorlawar/README.md

 - 👋 Hi, I’m @AyushGorlawar
-- 👀 I’m interested in python, web dev, java, 8086 - arduino
+- 👀 I’m interested in python, web dev, java, 8086 - arduino , python
 - 💞️ I’m looking to collaborate on .something cool
 - 📫 How to reach me ayushgorlawar91@gmail.com or discord.gg/bybros